 What is duty of care?

-Your medical provider, whether it is a medical practitioner, dentist, orthopaedic surgeon, neurosurgeon, psychiatrist or psychologist, medical specialist, physiotherapist, chiropractor, etc. owes you a duty of care when providing treatment or advice for any injury or medical condition.
-Their duty of care is to use reasonable care and skill not to expose you to a reasonably foreseeable risk of injury when providing you with any medical treatment or advice.
+Their duty of care is to use reasonable care and skill, so as not to expose you to a reasonably foreseeable risk of injury when providing you with any medical treatment or advice.

-Medical providers owe a Duty of Care to use reasonable care and skill, including a duty to warn of risks
+Medical providers Have a duty to warn of risks

 Medical providers who provide treatment or medical advice that gives rise to a risk of injury, also have a duty to warn their patients of the risks involved with that treatment in circumstances where:

-- The information is reasonably required for the patient to make a fully informed decision as to whether they wish to proceed with that treatment given the risks involved;
+The information is reasonably required for the patient, so you can make a fully informed decision whether they wish to proceed with treatment given risks involved